-The blockchain database security system that drives cryptocurrencies and NFTs is generally secure; however a significant problem is that the way blockchain security is marketed and deployed creates a sense of overconfidence with developers and users.
+The blockchain database security system that drives cryptocurrencies and NFTs is generally secure, but a significant problem is the way blockchain security is marketed and deployed, which creates sense of overconfidence with developers and users.
 Last year, there were billions stolen and nearly two crypto thefts per month each totaling over \$10m each.
-Developers and users who are relatively inexperienced with security rely too much on the blockchain without realizing that there are many layers and facets of security of which the core database is only a small part.
+Developers and users who are relatively inexperienced with security rely too much on the blockchain without realizing that there are many layers and facets of security.

 Multiple people have been tortured in their homes by criminals to get their cryptocurrency.
 Previously there generally wasn't a good method for somebody to force a wealthy person to instantly transfer millions of dollars internationally in a way that's almost impossible to trace or reverse, but that is now possible with crypto coin shuffling services and other obfuscation techniques.
-Once crypto gets its act together in terms of security and consumer protection, those frictionless payments won't be quite as frictionless anymore, and the blockchain will only be a relatively small part of the entire security system.
+Once crypto gets its act together in terms of security and consumer protection, those frictionless payments won't be quite as frictionless anymore, and the blockchain will only be one of many parts of the entire security system.